 How do I write a data management plan?

 We recommend you to use the DMPOnline tool to create your data management plan, as it provides you with a variety of templates tailored to funder requirements as well as a basic template if you are unfunded.
-Guidance on using DMPOnline is available in our Introduction to using DMPonline video (duration 7:28), and this guide to creating a DMP using DMPOnline.
+Guidance on using DMPOnline is available in our Introduction to using DMPonline video (duration 7:11), and the guide to creating a DMP using DMPOnline.

 Examples of data management plans

 The RIO journal allows you to formally publish your data management plan.
 Examples of published DMPs are available here.

 The Digital Curation Centre provides a collection of example DMPs and guidance.